 The society operates through hosting three events per term open to everyone: A Guest Speaker, talking on a relevant issue; a Workshop, offering practical advice to young people and finally a Debate on a subject in this area.
+We also run more informal meetings and fun events to raise awareness.

-Being LGBT is not a problem or a risk, but young people can find it difficult when people around them are not supportive.
+Being LGBT itself is not a problem or a risk, but young people can find it difficult when people around them are not supportive.
 “Coming out” can be a very difficult thing to do at a young age and sadly, LGBT young people are much more likely to commit suicide or self-harm than other young people.
 There are a lot of incorrect assumptions about what it means to be LGBT, and all people express their identity in different ways.

 Alliance is a source of information and support for pupils, and provides training for staff so that they can better help their students.